Entain (LON:ENT) Trading Up 5.3%

-Several research firms have recently weighed in on ENT.
-Berenberg Bank increased their price objective on Entain from GBX 1,950 ($23.06) to GBX 2,000 ($23.65) and gave the company a “buy” rating in a report on Wednesday, August 24th.
-Barclays lowered their price objective on shares of Entain from GBX 1,950 ($23.06) to GBX 1,450 ($17.15) and set an “overweight” rating on the stock in a research report on Wednesday, October 19th.
-JPMorgan Chase & Co. reaffirmed an “overweight” rating and issued a GBX 2,050 ($24.24) target price on shares of Entain in a report on Friday, October 14th.
-Shore Capital reissued a “buy” rating on shares of Entain in a report on Thursday, October 13th.
+A number of brokerages have recently issued reports on ENT.
+Shore Capital restated a “buy” rating on shares of Entain in a research report on Thursday, October 13th.
+Deutsche Bank Aktiengesellschaft dropped their price objective on shares of Entain from GBX 1,871 ($22.12) to GBX 1,800 ($21.28) and set a “buy” rating on the stock in a research note on Wednesday, October 12th.
+Berenberg Bank increased their target price on shares of Entain from GBX 1,950 ($23.06) to GBX 2,000 ($23.65) and gave the stock a “buy” rating in a research note on Wednesday, August 24th.
+JPMorgan Chase & Co. reissued an “overweight” rating and set a GBX 2,050 ($24.24) price target on shares of Entain in a report on Friday, October 14th.
 Finally, Citigroup reaffirmed a “buy” rating on shares of Entain in a research note on Wednesday, October 12th.
 Eight analysts have rated the stock with a buy rating, According to data from MarketBeat, the company currently has an average rating of “Buy” and a consensus price target of GBX 2,066.67 ($24.44).

 Entain Price Performance